 8. Charlotte Bronte - Jane Eyre, hello!

 9. Carlos Ruiz Zafon - Shadow of the Wind is his best, but they all put me smack dab in the middle of Barcelona pre-World War II.
-I literally walked the streets with Daniel.
+I walked the streets with Daniel.
 These books helped me appreciate that plot isn't everything.
 I enjoyed being inside it, regardless of what was happening.

 10. Marion Keyes - Chic lit?
 Why, yes, yes I do.
 It's Ireland for Pete's sake.